 i am not a perfect boy, but i am a boy that will love real boy alfie as best as i can, always. i want alfie to be truly happy one day, whether that is with me or not. therefore, i chose to leave him at this point in time out of integrity, self-respect and self-protection, and also because this is the best way i can healthily love alfie in the current moment. in my eulogy, i vowed to love alfie's inner child till the day that i die, and i intend to uphold that promise. alfie is never truly alone so long as i am alive.

-putting avoidance to the side, i want alfie to know that i want him to be happy and have a fulfilling life that isn't constrained by the people who have hurt him. i hope that alfie becomes the brave boy i know he can be, and that he knows he is already loved for being his true self that he is currently hiding. and when he achieves that, all alfie needs to know is that i am forever proud of him, even if i never get to see the brave boy alfie i know i'll love. we were two boys on princes pier, falling in love for the first time, together <3. i love you, my sweet boy :).
+putting avoidance to the side, i want alfie to know that i want him to be happy and have a fulfilling life that isn't constrained by the people who have hurt him. i hope that alfie becomes the brave boy i know he can be, that he follows in the footsteps of his role model, and that he knows he is already loved for being his true self that he is currently hiding. and when he achieves that, all alfie needs to know is that i am forever proud of him, even if i never get to see the brave boy alfie i know i'll love. we were two boys on princes pier, falling in love for the first time, together <3. i love you, my sweet boy :).

 updating this website to become a digital tombstone for real boy alfie and a monument of mean boy alfie's cowardice.

-✅ fully updated with distinct sections for emotion (tombstone, eulogy) and observational analysis (ultimatum, analysing alfie's choice, transparency report), grammar and spelling checks, and website validation testing (minor edits may occur as errors arise).
+✅ updated with distinct pages for somatic processing (tombstone, eulogy) and cognitive processing (ultimatum, field notes, alfie analysis report, transparency report, survival guide), grammar and spelling checks, and website validation testing (minor edits may occur as errors arise).

 blocking alfie's points of contact to me, and deleting alfie's contact off my phone.